Everything you need to know about Surf in Bali

-The Bali surfing scene started along the island's southern shores, where rolling waves and quiet, beautiful beaches evolved into popular wave riders' playgrounds we now today.
-Most of the history of surfing in Bali owes to the first wave-riding visitors who first discovered these playgrounds in the 1930's, and more have flown in being drawn by Bali's sun, sea and surf ever since.
+The Bali surfing scene started along the island's southern shores, where rolling waves and quiet, beautiful beaches evolved into the popular wave riders' playgrounds we now today.
+The origin of surfing in Bali is down to the first wave-riding visitors who discovered the incredible waves in the 1930s, and more have flown in being drawn by Bali's sun, sea and surf ever since.

-The Bali surfing crowd comprises experienced riders and beginners who want a piece of the thrill and sensation.
+Bali's surfer crowd comprises experienced riders and beginners who want a piece of the action.
 Pros can head to the outer reef breaks of the southern Bukit Peninsula, while newbies can opt for smaller waves in the lagoons.
 Bali is a great place to pick up the sport, with board rentals and surf schools widely available.
-Surf shops are also abundant, so you can easily source your wax, rashguards, and branded apparels.
+Surf shops are also abundant, so you can easily source your wax, rashguards and any other gear you might need.

 Best Surf Spots in Bali

 Around the Bukit Peninsula

 Located in Bali's southwestern region, this is where you'll find the world-famous Bali surfing spots.
 Uluwatu, Impossibles, Bingin - popular pro breaks with inspiring names, which break on shallow reefs creating lovely long tubes that become the prize of avid riders.

 The favorite spots for surfing in Bali are around the Bukit Peninsula include Balangan, Dreamland, Bingin, Impossibles, Padang-Padang, Uluwatu in the peninsula's west, Nyang Nyang on the southwest, Green Ball on the island's most southern point, and Nusa Dua and the uniquely named Sri Lanka surf spot on the Bukit's east.

 Kuta is a premier spot for surfing in Bali.
 Surfing at Kuta Beach is for beginners or experts, as it has breaks suit for all.
 Lessons are available for beginners provided by the many surf schools and classes that have sprung up in the area throughout the recent years, plus board rentals if you need the basic equipment but didn't bring your own.
 The locals and regular surfers will tell you the best places to hit the waves.